 Complete an application (can be found at our facility located at 900 W. Prospect Avenue)

-Once approved pay $20 to the Northern Oklahoma Humane Society:
+Once approved pay $20 to the Northern Oklahoma Humane Society ( we are currently requiring a $7 pain medication fee also):

-*You must have $20 Cash in order to receive your certificate. *
+*You must have $27 Cash in order to receive your appointment. *

 * Your pet must be at least 3 months old to get spayed or neutered.
 Minimum weight varies by vet- generally 2 pounds for a cat and 2-10 pounds for a dog.
 (Minimum age for a rabies shot is 4 months)

 Be on time to your vet appointment!
-If you must cancel, be sure to call the vet several days before the appintment so someone else can use the space!
+If you must cancel, be sure to call the vet several days before the appointment so someone else can use the space!

 Do I Qualify for the $20 Fix pet spay/neuter program?